tdeboissiere/DeepLearningBenchmarks/README.md

 <a name="kerasnote">2</a>: Note that at the moment, keras uses traditional NHWC tensorflow ordering

 <a name="footBN">3</a>: Batch normalization layer applied after convolution layers

+<a name="footBNmode">4</a>: Mode 0 = use per-batch statistics to normalize the data, and during testing use running averages computed during the training phase.
+Mode 2 = use per-batch statistics to normalize the data during training and testing.

 ### System specs